Vietnam War POW/MIA issue: Effect on popular culture

 Rambo was followed by Norris's 1985 prequel Missing in Action 2: The Beginning, as well as other films such as P.O.W.
 The Escape (1986) and Dog Tags (1990) that shared similar conceits.
 The Vietnam war POW/MIA issue was also explored in some U.S. television series.
 The long-running series Magnum, P.I. included multiple episodes in the mid-late-1980s whose central theme was the possibility of U.S. POWs remaining in Vietnam.
 The 1997 The X-Files episode "Unrequited" also dealt with this notion.
-The POW/MIA issue was also part of a key story-line in the series JAG in the late 1990s where the father of central character Harmon Rabb had been an MIA in Vietnam.
-During the second, third and fourth seasons, evidence gradually mounted that Harm Sr. had been relocated to the Soviet Union where he had later escaped and been killed by Soviet soldiers in Siberia.
+The POW/MIA issue was also part of a key storyline in the series JAG in the late 1990s, where the father of central character Harmon Rabb had been an MIA in Vietnam.
+During the second, third, and fourth seasons, evidence gradually mounted that Harm Sr. had been relocated to the Soviet Union, where he had later escaped and been killed by Soviet soldiers in Siberia.

 Many Vietnam War songs released in the United States dealt with various aspects of the POW experience, with over 140 such songs identified by the Vietnam War Song Project.
 Many were obscure and never reached a popular audience or achieved commercial success.
-In the early-to-mid-1970s they largely looked at welcoming the prisoners home, and the impact of the war on veterans and their families.
+In the early-to-mid-1970s, they largely looked at welcoming the prisoners home, and the impact of the war on veterans and their families.
 The only one to become a hit was Merle Haggard's 1972 number one country single "I Wonder If They Ever Think of Me".
 In the 1980s, some POW/MIA songs took a similar approach to American Vietnam War films, which suggested that many hundreds of U.S. prisoners remained in Vietnam and that the U.S. government had abandoned them.